serverscom/srvctl/docs/srvctl-hosts-ds-add/examples.md

 }
 ```

-There is also an option to use standard input (stdin) when specifying the flag this way: `--input -`

 #### Create server via flags

-It's possible to pass server parameters via flags that are described in the **Flags** section.
-This is an example of a command to create a dedicated server:
+This is an example of a command to create a dedicated server via flags:
 ```
 srvctl hosts ds add \
 	--location-id 2 \